-CNC MACHINIST III BENEFITS 15% 2nd Shift Premium Flex Schedule (4 10s) $1,-Day Sign-On Bonus Medical & Vision Insurance Supplemental Insurance Plans Available Dental Insurance (Company paid) STD and Life & AD&D Insurance (Company paid) 401(K) Matching PTO & Unpaid Excused Absences Uniforms (Company paid) Training & Apprenticeship Opportunities Safety Shoe & Glasses Reimbursement Program Gym Membership Reimbursement Program JOB SUMMARY CNC Machinist III is responsible for operating and programming a 5-axis CNC machine tool.
-This includes setting up and verifying tooling, setting part offsets, and programming computer-aided manufacturing (CAM) software.
-With little guidance, this person can complete a complex part from start to finish.
-ESSENTIAL DUTIES AND RESPONSIBILITIES Performs safe operations by adhering to safety procedures and regulations.
-Observes machine operation to detect malfunctions or out-of-tolerance machining conditions.
-Operates and maintains machine according to work instructions.
-Programs toolpaths with CAM software.
-Operates and programs 5-axis CNC machine tool.
-Takes precise measurements to verify program accuracy.
-Monitors and develops speed, feed, depth, and/or angle of cut during machining operations.
-Maintains clean work area and machine daily.
-Maintains workflow between shifts by documenting and communicating actions.
-The above list reflects the general details necessary to describe the principle and essential functions of the position.
+CNC PROGRAMMER III BENEFITS Medical & Vision Insurance Supplemental Insurance Plans Available Dental Insurance (Company paid) STD and Life & AD&D Insurance (Company paid) 401(K) Matching PTO & Unpaid Excused Absences Uniforms (Company paid) Training & Apprenticeship Opportunities Safety Shoe & Glasses Reimbursement Program Gym Membership Reimbursement Program JOB SUMMARY CNC Programmer III creates and optimizes 3-axis and 5-axis programs for machining operations, ensuring the efficient and accurate production of parts while adhering to engineering specifications and production schedules.
+This role involves analyzing blueprints, selecting tooling, creating Powermill programs, and providing technical support to CNC operators and machinists.
+ESSENTIAL DUTIES AND RESPONSIBILITIES Develops CNC programs using CAD/CAM software for 3-axis and 5-axis CNC machines.
+Determines tool paths, speeds, feeds, and cutting parameters to optimize machining efficiency and quality.
+Selects appropriate cutting tools, tool holders, and fixtures for each job.
+Reviews engineering drawings, blueprints, and specifications to understand part requirements, tolerances, and materials.
+Collaborates with machine operators, CNC machinists, and engineers to troubleshoot machining problems and implement process improvements.
+Trains CNC Programmers on Powermill CAM and correct programming practices.
+The above list reflects the general details describing the position's principles and essential functions.
 It shall not be construed as the only duties that may be assigned for the position.
 An individual in this position must successfully perform the essential duties and responsibilities listed above.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.
-MINIMUM QUALIFICATIONS 5+ years of experience as a CNC Machinist.
-Previous experience machining various exotic materials and specialty tooling.
-CAM software experience.
-GD&T experience.
-Working knowledge of safety protocols.
-Has strong attention to detail and is self-motivated.
-Strong understanding of mathematics.
-PREFERRED QUALIFICATIONS High school degree or equivalent.
+MINIMUM QUALIFICATIONS 2+ years of CNC programming experience.
+5+ years of experience working with CNC machinery.
+Ability to read and interpret design blueprints.
+Strong attention to detail.
+Ability to work independently and stick to a deadline.
+PREFERRED QUALIFICATIONS 5+ years of CNC programming experience.
 Apprenticeship or vocational training.
-Powermill experience.
-PHYSICAL AND MENTAL DEMANDS An employee must meet the physical and mental demands described here to perform the essential functions of this job successfully.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+High school degree or equivalent.
+Previous experience with computer modeling software.
+PHYSICAL AND MENTAL DEMANDS The physical and mental demands described here are representative of those that an employee must meet to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform these functions.
 Stand, walk, push, pull, reach overhead, and bend to the floor.
-Exert 1 to 25 pounds of force 75% of the time.
-Exert 26 to 50 pounds of force 20% of the time.
+Exert 1 to 25 pounds of force 5% of the time.
+Exert 26 to 50 pounds of force 5% of the time.
 Exert 50 plus pounds of force 5% of the time.
 Ability to read machine dial gages, blueprints, precision measuring instruments, and computer screens.
 Read English and understand sketches, routings, safety rules, operating and maintenance instructions, and procedure manuals.
 Communicate effectively with employees.
 WORKING ENVIRONMENT The work environment characteristics described here represent those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
-Indoor shop-based position.
+Office-based position.
+Occasionally required to perform work on the shop floor.
 Moderate noise levels from operating machines.
 Physical hazards from moving equipment and machine parts.
 Machining fumes, dust, and mist.
 Skin exposed to oils and cutting fluids.
-2nd Shift Compensation details: 35-52 Hourly Wage PId135d2ca0ef0-0962
+Compensation details: 42-56 Hourly Wage PI98363e217a00-1563

 Full time